How To Make Hoshigaki (Dried Persimmons)

 Next you peel the skin off the fruit:

-Then you take two similarly sized fruit and tie their stems together with a piece of string:
+Cut a 24 inch length of string and tie it into a loop.
+Take two similarly sized fruit and tie their stems together with the string:

 A sunny window is a good place to hang the persimmons.
 The curtain, in the photo above, was only closed for the sake of the class.
 It’s best, actually, if the fruit gets sun.
 I’ve got mine hanging in our living room in a sunny window.
 And you want good air flow–either a fan or an open window (if it isn’t too cold out).